Tengfei-Wang/Implicit-Internal-Video-Inpainting/README.md

 ## Introduction
 Want to remove objects from a video without days of training and thousands of training videos?
-We proposed a  simple but effective internal video inpainting method.
+Try our  simple but effective internal video inpainting method.
 The inpainting process is zero-shot and implicit, which does not need any pretraining on large datasets or optical-flow estimation.
 We further extend the proposed method to more challenging tasks:  video object removal with  limited annotated  masks,  and inpainting on ultra high-resolution videos (e.g., 4K videos).
 <img src="pics/demo.jpg" height="500px"/>

 ## Setup